alexpryszlakh/doctut/qttk/source/bb.rst

 Parameters:
 ^^^^^^^^^^^
 | **eod_data** : pandas.DataFrame
+| * This is the dataset that is used as an input for the function
 | **moving_avg_window** : int, default 21
 | **std_window** : int, default 21
 | **volume_window** : int, Optional 50